jossl95/ARF/README.md

-# Thesis
+# Artificial Reputation Formation

-This depository contains all code that I used to analyse the [DNM archives](https://www.gwern.net/DNM-archives#download) for my thesis.
+This depository contains all code that I used to analyse the [DNM archives](https://www.gwern.net/DNM-archives#download).
 In my analyses I will asses the effect of Artificial Reputation Formation on the market succes of cryptosellers.
-For this purpose I scraped the data on listing at 'SilkRoad2' market.
+For this purpose I parsed the data on listing at 'SilkRoad2' market.

 ## Getting Started
 ### Retrieving data